FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - Execution of common task list (using the ExCheck plugin for WinTAK; ATAK plugin only available to users with takmaps.com access)
 - SSL Encryption
 - Command Line Interface for start and stop services
-- API for creation of information such as emergency, Enemy units and so on
+- REST API for creation of information such as emergency, Enemy units and so on
 - Android Edition
+- WebMap

 The following features are planned:
-- Plugin System
+- microservices
 - Data Sync / mission planning

 Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned